Bert-R/k3s-sn-setup/README.md

-# Set up Docker on an LXC container on Proxmox through Terraform and Ansible
+# Set up k3s on an LXC container on Proxmox through Terraform and Ansible

 Next to this checkout, a directory structure of the following form is required: